Extending Pyramid

 Making good add-ons

-Add-on packages should be named pyramid_foo
+Add-on packages should be named pyramid_foo where foo describes the functionality

-is a great name for something that provides
+of the package.
+For example, pyramid_mailer is a great name for something that provides

 outbound mail service.
 If the name you want has already been taken, try to think of another, for example,

-.
+pyramid_mailout.
 If the functionality of the package cannot easily be described with one word,

 or the name you want has already been taken and you can't think of another name related to functionality,

-use a codename, for example, pyramid_postoffice
+use a codename, for example, pyramid_postoffice.

 If your package provides "configuration" functionality, you will be tempted to create your own framework to do the configuration, like the following: